 What information belongs in an editorial calendar?

-A variety of aspects need to be taken into account when planning editorial work – from ideas and events to tasks and deadlines to responsibilities and competences.
+A variety of aspects need to be taken into account when planning editorial work – from ideas and events to tasks and deadlines to responsibilities and accountabilities.
 The following applies: Good planning is half the battle.
-It is advisable to consider the following information when newsrooms create an editorial plan:
+Ideally, the editorial plan should be so well developed that one look at it is enough to know which topics are to be published in three or five months’ time.
+It is therefore advisable to take the following information into account when content teams create an editorial plan:

 How does an editorial planning tool support topic planning?